 Families with incomes between $125,000 and $400,000 will receive a partial credit worth between 20 and 50% of eligible child care expenses.
 This is a significant expansion — in the past, this credit was only $1,050 for one kid or double for two or more, and it was only available to people with very low incomes.

-Normally, you have to report forgiven debt of $600 or more as taxable income, but this bill says that taxpayers do not have to pay income tax on debt forgiven between January 1, 2021, and the end of 2025.
+Normally, you have to report forgiven liability of $600 or more as taxable income, but this bill says that taxpayers do not have to pay income tax on liability forgiven between January 1, 2021, and the end of 2025.

 Emergency Housing Assistance